dd9jn/rfc4880bis/crypto-refresh.md

 (array of one-octet values)

 Message digest algorithm numbers that indicate which algorithms the key holder prefers to receive.
-Like the preferred symmetric algorithms, the list is ordered.
+Like the preferred AEAD ciphersuites, the list is ordered.
 Algorithm numbers are in {{hash-algos}}.
 This is only found on a self-signature.